 I discovered my love of hostels when I started backpacking in Cambodia and Thailand.
-Hostels in these parts of Southeast Asia Region are unique, budget friendly, clean, and comfortable.
+Hostels in these parts of the Southeast Asia Region are unique, budget-friendly, clean, and comfortable.
 And the best part of staying in a hostel is the opportunity to meet different people all around the globe.

 I was wondering back then why can’t we come up with something better here in the Philippines, especially in Manila, which is the jump-off point to major tourist destinations in the country.
 As if somebody read my mind, I found out about a newly opened hostel in Manila last December 2015.
-It’s called, Tambayan, from the Filipino word for “hangout.” and probably one of the best hostels in Manila.
+It’s called, Tambayan Capsule Hostel, from the Filipino word Tambay for “hangout.” and probably one of the best hostels in Manila.

 The staff are wearing 80’s retro outfit, which made Tambayan Hostel’s personnel distinct from other hostels.